 One thing: You don't want your herbs floating loose in the bath water, because you have to clean out all the bits afterwards, which ruins the peaceful effect!

+I put my herbal aromatherapy blends in pretty little organza bags.
 Another good option is muslin tea bags.
 Or even simply double-up a couple layers of cheesecloth and tie them closed with some string.